aristanetworks/avd-workshops/workshops/jinja-yaml.md

 ### Network Config Template Example

-Using all the above sections we have reviewed, lets put it all together into a template called `full_config.j2`, which renders an entire network config based on the `global.yml` and `interface.yml` YAML files.
+Using all the above sections we have reviewed, let's put it all together into a template called `full_config.j2`, which renders an entire device config based on the `global.yml` and `interface.yml` YAML files.

 The Jinja template would look as follows: